-1. Wall should be clean and free of smudges, fingerprints and dents.
+1. Walls should be clean and free of smudges, fingerprints and dents.
 Consider a fresh coat of paint if necessary.

-2. Declutter.
-Rearrange or remove furniture to create more space and open area.
+2. De-clutter.
+Rearrange or remove furniture to create more space and open areas.

 3. Depersonalize your house so buyers focus on the surroundings and not your personal photos and other items.

 4. Wash windows.
 Window treatments should be freshly laundered.

 6. Repair noticeable defects, such as loose doorknobs, leaky faucets, and loose stair banisters.

 7. Scrub and clean bathrooms, including tile and grout.

 8. Clean out closets.